Yuuuuurei/Yuuuuurei/README.md

 ### 🛠️ Currently Working On:
 - 🖼️ Building a local gallery app with Flask and Vue.js for Stable Diffusion-generated images.
-- 🧪 Experimenting with SEIS modeling for MPOX research.
+- 🧪 Experimenting with SEIR modeling for MPOX research.
 - 🧠 Learning about graph theory applications in Spotify Blend.

 ---